umd-mith/airwaves/src/pages/exhibits/labor-and-the-naeb.md

 McChesney, Robert W. *Telecommunications, Mass Media, and Democracy: The Battle for the Control of U.S. Broadcasting, 1928-1935*.
 New York: Oxford University Press, 1993.

 **[Allison Perlman](https://www.faculty.uci.edu/profile.cfm?faculty_id=5878)** is an Associate Professor in the Departments of History and Film and Media Studies at the University of California, Irvine.
 She is the author of *Public Interests: Media Advocacy and Struggles Over US Television* (Rutgers UP, 2016), which won the Outstanding Book Prize from the Popular Culture Division of the International Communication Association.
 She is currently writing a history of National Educational Television (NET).
-In addition, she and Josh Shepperd are currently revising *The History of Public Broadcasting* for the Corporation of Public Broadcasting.
+In addition, she and Josh Shepperd are revising *The History of Public Broadcasting* for the Corporation of Public Broadcasting.
 She has served in leadership roles for the Library of Congress’ Radio Preservation Task Force and currently is the co-chair of the Scholars Advisory Committee for the American Archive for Public Broadcasting.